Korean War: Prelude to war (1950)

 By 1949, South Korean and US military actions had reduced indigenous communist guerrillas in the South from 5,000 to 1,000.
 However, Kim Il Sung believed widespread uprisings had weakened the South Korean military and that a North Korean invasion would be welcomed by much of the South Korean population.
 Kim began seeking Stalin's support for an invasion in March 1949, traveling to Moscow to persuade him.
+Kim and second-in-command Pak Hon-yong tried to enlist Soviet ambassador Terentii Shtykov.
+Kim met with the ambassador on 12 August 1949; Shtykov said that an outright invasion was out of the question unless South Korea attacked first and that he only willing to consider a limited operation targeting the Ongjin peninsula.
+Mun Il visited Soviet chargé d'affaires Grigory Tunkin on 3 September 1949.
+Tunkin's report to the Soviet government was more neutral than previous Soviet diplomats, who were more skeptical.